Get a virtual phone number for your business in 5 mins or less

 The numbers don’t lie: Smaller businesses can save thousands of dollars on business phone system costs with virtual phone systems over traditional phone services.
 Virtual phone subscriptions typically cost $15-$50 per user per month, while on-premises PBX systems can cost up to $1,000 per user.
 Plus, you avoid hardware expenses like desk phones, which cost around $150 each.

-You can use these savings to invest in more advanced features, like call transfers, AI transcriptions, and analytics and reporting.
+You can use these savings to invest in more advanced features, like call transferring, AI transcriptions, and analytics and reporting.

 As a point of reference, here’s a look at Quo’s pricing: